edbzn/blog/content/blog/building-a-reactive-store-using-react-and-typescript/index.md

 > It makes the view layer tiny coupled with the state library and bring many problems when you need to change or update these libraries.

-With Meiosis we're importing nothing to the view. **Actions** and **states** are passed to our app as props, these are just plain JavaScript functions and objects.
+With Meiosis we're importing nothing to the view. **actions** and **states** are passed to our app as props, these are just plain JavaScript functions and objects.
 We're not maintaining a bunch of dependencies, we have a full control on what's going on in our application.

 **It's transparent**, state managers like Redux are doing a lot of stuff behind the scene.
 As you saw Meiosis can be fully implemented in a couples of 30 lines of code.
 It really forces you to think about how to design the state and not how to deal with tools.

 * We have a root state in our app which is the single source of truth.
-* The code is deterministic, we can run it many times it's gonna render exactly the same thing.
+* The code is deterministic, we can run it many times it's gonna re-render exactly the same thing.
 * We know exactly what's going to happen because all of the code was written by ourself.

 Here is the [complete working example](https://codesandbox.io/s/0193mp6kmp).

 ## Final note

-Meiosis offers a [small package](https://github.com/foxdonut/meiosis-tracer) to time travel across states like the Redux extension.
-There is a lot of really good tutorials and examples directly on the [Meiosis website](https://meiosis.js.org).
+Meiosis offers a [small package](https://github.com/foxdonut/meiosis-tracer) to time travel across states like the Redux extension, it's a good catch for development purpose.

-To conclude, learning Meiosis was a good way for me to deep dive into functional and reactive programming.
+I highly recommend you to visit the [Meiosis website](https://meiosis.js.org), there is good tutorials and examples on it.
+They go deeper than I did, it's really interesting.

+To conclude I'm not trying to convince you to drop any state manager you're actually using but in my opinion this exercise can helps you to think reactively using a functional pattern.